JiriSuster/CrownTrader/README.md

 # Crown Trader
+Final project for course *Application Development for iOS 2*, taught at [PEF MENDELU](https://pef.mendelu.cz/), graded 36/40 points (due to absence of tests)

+## Description

 **Crown Trader** is an iOS application developed in Swift that allows users to explore, track, and simulate stock trading.
 The project consists of two synchronized apps: